Date: March 9, 2018

 Where: Virtual SEI https://www.ustream.tv/sei

-Jeff Boleng is CTO (Acting) and Deputy CTO, as well as a Principal Researcher, at the Carnegie Mellon University Software Engineering Institute (SEI).
+Jeff Boleng is Acting Chief Technology Officer and a principal researcher at the Carnegie Mellon University Software Engineering Institute (SEI).
 He joined the SEI in 2012 after 21 years of service as an active-duty cyber-operations officer in the U.S. Air Force.
-Jeff earned his PhD and master’s degrees in mathematical and computer sciences from the Colorado School of Mines and a bachelor’s degree in computer science from the U.S. Air Force Academy.
+Jeff earned his PhD (2002) and master’s (1997) degrees in mathematical and computer sciences from the Colorado School of Mines and a bachelor’s (1991) degree in computer science from the U.S. Air Force Academy.

 Nathan VanHoudnos is a Machine Learning Research Scientist at the SEI.
 As a data scientist and applied statistician, Nathan focuses on solving problems at the intersection of statistics, machine learning, and cybersecurity.
 In particular, he develops machine learning solutions for visualization, static analysis, threat analysis, and vulnerability analysis.
 He received a PhD from Carnegie Mellon University (CMU) in Statistics and Public Policy, as well as MS degrees in Public Policy and Management and Statistics from CMU.